 Elevation: 6,661 ft

 Larkins Peak is the most easily accessible Mallard Larkins summit.
 However, its summit is generally ignored by hikers seeking the many lakes found on the north side of the divide.
-The peak’s north side, formed of broken cliffs and slopes, provides a dramatic 1,100 ft. back drop to Larkins Lake.
-The summit is open with a mosaic of mountain hemlock and subalpine fir with grasses, bear grass, whortle berry, heather and other vegetation found just below the tree line.
+The peak’s north side, formed of broken cliffs and slopes, provides a dramatic 1,100-foot backdrop to Larkins Lake.
+The summit is open with a mosaic of mountain hemlock and subalpine fir with grasses, bear grass, whortle berry, heather and other vegetation found just below tree line.
+USGS Mallard Peak

 The area receives relatively heavy summer use.
-In the fall, hunters take over the parking areas and the slopes.
-Don’t ever expect isolation, and in the fall wear bright orange and, if possible, travel in groups.
+In the Fall, hunters take over the parking areas and the slopes.
+Don’t ever expect isolation.
+In the fall, wear bright orange and, if possible, travel in groups.

 Headquarters is a small group of buildings that is an administrative center for the Potlatch Corporation; there are no services.
-Turn left at Headquarters (Forest Service Road 247) and continue for 24 miles to the bridge of the North Fork Clearwater River.
-Immediately turn left off the pavement onto road 700.
-After about 1 mile this road leaves the river and turns north up the Isabella drainage.
-After an additional 2 miles, the road turns to the left, leaving Isabella Creek.
-Continue along 700 road, climbing for 10 miles to the trailhead where the road crosses Smith Ridge.
+Turn left at Headquarters (FSR-247) and continue for 24 miles to the bridge of the North Fork Clearwater River.
+Immediately turn left off the pavement onto FSR-700.
+After about a mile, this road leaves the river and turns north up the Isabella drainage.
+After an additional two miles, the road turns to the left, leaving Isabella Creek.
+Continue along FSR-700, climbing for 10 miles to the trailhead where the road crosses Smith Ridge.

-If coming from the south, take US-12 to Kamiah and continue approximately 15 miles to Highway 11, which crosses the Clearwater River to the right at Greer.
-Then climb the steep 8 mile Greer Grade and continue on about 12 miles to Weippe.
+If coming from the south, take US-12 to Kamiah and continue approximately 15 miles to ID-11, which crosses the Clearwater River to the right at Greer.
+Then climb the steep 8 mile Greer Grade and continue about 12 miles to Weippe.
 Here, turn left and follow the signs to Pierce.
-Continue through Pierce about 5 miles to the Bald Mountain Ski Area turn off and then follow directions above.
-One can also skip the Greer Grade and continue to Orofino on Highway 12 and follow the directions above.
+Continue through Pierce about 5 miles to the Bald Mountain Ski Area turn off and then follow the directions above.
+One can also skip the Greer Grade and continue to Orofino on US-12 and follow the directions above.

 South Ridge, Class 2

-From the trailhead, trail 240 heads east for about 2 miles.
+From the trailhead, FST-240 heads east for about 2 miles.
 Then the trail turns north with the main ridge for about 4 miles to Larkins Peak.
 An unofficial trail cuts across the southwest aspect of the summit and gives the impression that it may go to the top, but it does not.
 The trail probably peters out to the west of the summit or perhaps reaches some lesser known lakes in that direction.
-Most maps show a trail continuing up the south ridge, but this trail has faded away.
+Most maps show a trail continuing up the South Ridge, but this trail has faded away.
 Regardless, that approach is still the easiest way to the summit.
-On maps, the 240 trail maps follows the ridge line more or less the entire way.
-The trail was rerouted in recent years,.
-It is now a more continuous and gentle grade mostly on the north side of the ridge for the first 2 miles, and the west side in the vicinity the Goat Ridge high point.
-The trail is well maintained and the trailhead obvious.

-You can climb Larkins Peak via trails 95 and 96 that start near the end of the Isabella Creek road, 705.
+You can climb Larkins Peak via FST-95 and FST-96 that start near the end of the Isabella Creek Road/FSR-705.
 These longer routes climb from much lower elevations and require much more time.